Standards of the Schwarz Vulpes Dog

 Serious Faults: Round eyes.

 The skull of a Schwarz Vulpes Dog is sloping slightly from between the yellow eyes down to the deep black nose, closely resembling the Red Fox.
 The head is of distinctive importance, as it is this head that holds the Foxy look and yellow-eyed stare.
+It may seem small in comparison to the over all dog.

 The skull is measured from the point of the stop to the far most back point of the occiput.